The Barn owl (Tyto alba) is among the world’s most common owl species and of all the common types of birds.

 Description

 The weights of the Galapagos (T. a. punctatissima) male owls vary.
-Generally, owls living on small islands are smaller and lightweight, possibly because they are more insect-reliant and need to be maneuverable.
+Generally, owls living on small islands are smaller and lightweight, possibly because they are more insect-reliant and must be maneuverable.

-Owls on small islands may have an increased dependency on the body’s presence, and they are more dependent on the insect’s capacity.
+Owls on small islands may have an increased dependency on the body’s presence and depend more on the insect’s capacity.

-Usually, in most subspecies, the birds’ head and top differ from pale brown to grey shades (particularly on the forehead and back).
+Usually, in most subspecies, the birds’ heads and tops differ from pale brown to grey shades (particularly on the forehead and back).

-Some of them are much purer, richer brown, and have all fine black and white speckles, except on remiges and rectrices.
-Their main wing and tail feathers are light browns with darker bands.
+Some are much purer, richer brown, and have all fine black and white speckles, except on remiges and rectrices.
+Their main wing and tail feathers are light brown with darker bands.

 The cardiovascular face is mostly clear and clean but is brown in some sub-groups.
 On a vertical plane, the left ear is slightly above the eyes, but the right ear is far below the eyes.
 The orientation of the ear coverings to the face also varies between the ore, with a difference of around 15 degrees.

 It has been found that females with more spotting are better than pure birds in continental Europe.
-In comparison, this does not extend to European males, where the sighting differs by sub-species.
+This does not extend to European males, where the sighting differs by sub-species.

-The beak is from pale to dark buff, the plumage’s overall colour, and the iris is blackish brown.
-The feet vary in colour, like the beak, and range between pink-grey and dark-grey.
+The beak is pale to dark buff, the plumage’s overall color is blackish brown, and the iris is blackish brown.
+The feet vary in color, like the beak, and range between pink-grey and dark grey.
 The feet are black like the beak.

-Males tend to have fewer underside spots and are, on average, in one population more colourful than females.
-The female T.alba are also larger with a weight of over 550g for a major subspecies (19.4oz), while the male owls are usually 10% lighter.
+Males tend to have fewer underside spots and are, on average, more colorful than females in one population.
+The female T.alba are also larger, weighing over 550g for a major subspecies (19.4oz), while the male owls are usually 10% lighter.

 Unlike the common opinion, the barn owl doesn’t hoot (typical owls, such as the tawny owl or other Strix kind members, do this).
-However, in an eerie, long-drawn-out scream, it creates the signature “Shree” scream that hurts human listening near.
+However, an eerie, long-drawn-out scream creates the signature “Shree” scream that hurts the human listening nearby.

-Males in courtship gives out a shrill tweet.
-The young and old animals make a snake-like hiss for defence when disturbed.
+Males in courtship give out a shrill tweet.
+The young and old animals make a snake-like hiss for defense when disturbed.

-The barn owl casts on its back and blasts with sharps-taloned feet to render an efficient defence when caught or cornered.
-It can emit rasping sounds or snapping clicks that are probably created by the beak in such situations.
+The barn owl casts on its back and blasts with sharps-taloned feet to render an efficient defense when caught or cornered.
+It can emit rasping sounds or snapping clicks, probably created by the beak in such situations.

 Distribution

 The barn owl is the world’s most common land bird species except in the Antarctic.
-It covers Europe (except Fennoscandia and Malta), Africaexcept for Sahara, Indian sub-continent, Southeast Asia, South America, Australia, and several Pacific Islands.
+It covers Europe (except Fennoscandia and Malta) and Africa, except for the Sahara, the Indian sub-continent, Southeast Asia, South America, Australia, and several Pacific Islands.

-The distance travelled in continental Europe is greater, usually between 50-100km, but 1,500km (932mi), with ringed birds from the Netherlands ending in Spain and Ukraine.
+The distance traveled in continental Europe is greater, usually between 50-100km, but 1,500km (932 mi), with ringed birds from the Netherlands ending in Spain and Ukraine.

 There is migration in Australia as birds migrate in dry seasons towards the north coast and the west towards the south.
 There are also nomadic movements as a result of rodent plagues.

-Barn owls sometimes show up on Norfolk Island, Lord Howe Island, or New Zealand, demonstrating that the ocean crossing is not beyond their ability.
+Barn owls sometimes appear on Norfolk Island, Lord Howe Island, or New Zealand, demonstrating that the ocean crossing is not beyond their ability.

 In 2008, they were first recorded for breeding in New Zealand.
 The barn owl was successfully introduced to the Hawaiian island of Kauai to control the rodents, but it was found to be feeding on native birds as well.